PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 All these firewalls use the [Netfilter](https://en.wikipedia.org/wiki/Netfilter) framework and therefore cannot protect against malicious programs running on the system.
 A malicious program could insert its own rules.

 There are some per-binary outbound firewalls such as [OpenSnitch](https://github.com/evilsocket/opensnitch) or [Portmaster](https://safing.io/portmaster/) that you could use as well.
-But just like Firewalld and UFW, they are bypassable.
+But just like firewalld and UFW, they are bypassable.

 If you are using Flatpak packages, you can revoke their network socket access using Flatseal and prevent those applications from accessing your network.
 This permission is not bypassable.